 This question addresses a crucial aspect of any project: who will be the people you’re bringing on board to help you complete the project?

 You need to be clear on who your teammates are, how they work, and what role/s they’re to fulfill.
-This will ensure that each person is clear about their responsibilities during the course of the project.
+A RACI chart can help you ensure each person is clear about their responsibilities during the course of the project.

 Your project timeline should answer this question.
 This is where you’ll plot the deadlines for each specific milestone and decide when the team will come together to discuss progress and updates and who will either work on or provide feedback for specific deliverables.